ConnorSweeneyDev/ResourceGenerator/readme.md

 On both Windows and Linux any libraries used are all statically linked.

-After following the platform specific instructions below you can execute the `build.bat` file on Windows or the `build.sh` file on Linux from the root of the project to build the binary.
-The outputted binary must be run from the root to work as intended.
+After following the platform specific instructions below you can execute `script/build.sh` followed by `script/run.sh` from the root of the project to build and run the project.

 ### Windows
 Do the following to ensure your environment is set up correctly:
 - Ensure that you have `[PATH_TO_GIT_INSTALLATION]/bin` in your path.
 - Download a 64-bit [MinGW](https://winlibs.com/) distribution with Clang/LLVM support and put the `[DISTRIBUTION]/bin`
   directory in your path.
-- Run `winget install --id Microsoft.Powershell --source winget` if you don't have pwsh.exe installed.
 - Run `winget install make --source winget` if you don't have Make installed.

 ### Linux